-Specifically, our method involves the following steps: First, we create a special digraph called an angle-based grid digraph from $X$ and construct the corresponding digraph filtration.
+Specifically, our method involves the following steps: First, we create a special digraph called an angle-based grid digraph from the vector field $X$ and construct the corresponding digraph filtration.
 Then, the one-dimensional persistent path homology is computed to obtain the persistence diagram.
-Finally, the position of singularity can be determined, and a region of the singular pattern can be segmented, which we refer to as a \textit{singular polygon}, based on the information provided by the persistence diagram.
-If a time-varying vector field is given, then we can also measure the changes in the topological features of the vector field by computing the distance between persistence diagrams.
-Moreover, in our experiments, the proposed method is employed to analyze tropical cyclones and geomagnetic fields by converting their planar vector field data into a digraph and subsequently extracting the corresponding singular patterns using persistent path homology.
+Finally, the position of singularities can be determined based on the information provided by the persistence diagram.
+Additionally, suppose a time-varying vector field is given.
+In that case, we can also measure the changes in the topological features of the vector field by computing the distance between persistence diagrams.
+In our experiments, the proposed method is employed to analyze geomagnetic fields and tropical cyclones by converting their real-world planar vector field data into a digraph and subsequently extracting the corresponding singular patterns using persistent path homology.

-In summary, the main contributions of our study are as follows: \begin{itemize} \item We develop a method to convert discrete vector fields into digraphs while preserving the information of the singular patterns. \item The positions of the singularities and the corresponding regions of singular patterns are determined by computing the one-dimensional persistent path homology of digraph filtrations. \item For a time-varying vector field, the variations can be measured by computing the distance between the corresponding persistence diagrams. \item Our method is successfully utilized to track two tropical cyclones and position the Earth's dip poles. \end{itemize}
+In summary, the main contributions of our study are as follows: \begin{itemize} \item We develop a method to convert discrete vector fields into digraphs while preserving the information of the singular patterns. \item The positions of the singularities are determined by computing the one-dimensional persistent path homology of the digraph filtration. \item For a time-varying vector field, the variations can be measured by computing the distance between the corresponding persistence diagrams. \end{itemize}

 The remainder of this paper is organized as follows: We provide an overview of persistent path homology and discrete vector field analysis in Section \ref{sec:2}.
-Then, we present a brief preliminary of vector field, digraph and path homology in Section \ref{sec:3}.
+Then, we present a brief preliminary of vector field, digraph, and path homology in Section \ref{sec:3}.
 The proposed method is introduced in Section \ref{sec:4} and Section \ref{sec:5}.
 In Section \ref{sec:6} we show our experiment results and provide a discussion.
 Section \ref{sec:7} presents the conclusions and future works.